GunnarLarssonSLU/rise_sdvp/README.md

     The software for the control PCB.
 This is where the sensor fusion, position estimation and autopilot for the car runs.
     - **uwb_board**
     The software for the Ultra-wideband ranging boards.
-- **Hardware**
-    KiCad PCB projects with the PCBs for the platform.
-    - **Controller**
-    The PCB that is referred to as the controller in this documentation.
-The RC_Controller software runs on this one, and this is the main PCB that this platform is built on.
-    - **RFMote_PA**
-    The USB-to-802.15.4 bridge mentioned above.
-Note that if an IP-connection with e.g. a raspberry pi is used, this one is not needed.
-    - **uwb_pcb**
-    A PCB with a DWM1000 module, a STM32F4 microcontroller, a MPU9250 IMU, a CAN-transceiver and some DC/DC converters.
-The uwb_board software mentioned above runs on this one.
-This PCB is not needed, but it is useful for experimenting with UWB positioning.
 - **Linux**
     Contains Linux software, mostly written using the [Qt framework](https://www.qt.io/), for the platform.
     - **Car_Client**